WHO WE ARE

-The END Fund is the only private philanthropic initiative solely dedicated to ending the most common neglected tropical diseases (NTDs).
+The End Fund is a leading philanthropic fund solely dedicated to ending neglected tropical diseases (NTDs).

 In 2006, the Legatum Foundation, a founding investor of the END Fund, funded NTD programs in Rwanda and Burundi.
 Over the span of four years, they treated more than eight million people for diseases like intestinal worms, schistosomiasis, and lymphatic filariasis at a small cost.
 Their intervention demonstrated the feasibility of quickly scaling up NTD programs to a national level.
 It helped generate the evidence and enthusiasm for creating the END Fund as a philanthropic platform to engage others in ending neglected diseases.

 We have been fortunate enough to partner with many activist-philanthropists that give more than just funds to this issue in these last five years.
 Using their time and voice, many are an important part of the NTD community and have become long-term advocates for the cause.

 The energy, talent, impact, and joy of the diverse community brought together by the END Fund has been, and will continue to be, a key driver of our unique contribution to the global movement to end NTDs.